eurolinux-enterprise-linux-sources/libvma/src/README.txt

 VMA_ETH_MC_L2_ONLY_RULES
 Use only L2 rules for Ethernet Multicast.
 All loopback traffic will be handled by VMA instead of OS.

+VMA_MC_FORCE_FLOWTAG
+Forces the use of flow tag acceleration for multicast flows where setsockopt(SO_REUSEADDR) is set.
+Applicable if there are no other sockets opened for the same flow in system.

 VMA_SELECT_POLL
 The duration in micro-seconds (usec) in which to poll the hardware on Rx path before